Atlas975/Notes/DigitalSystems/Data_fundementals.md

 # Program memory
 - When a program is loaded it can be taught of as having two sections, **data & instructions**
-- Note that a function calls are handled using a stack structure
+- Note that a function call are handled using a stack structure
 ## Main variable types
 - Global
 - Local